Tips for Cleaning Your AC System

-With summer winding down in Erie, now is a good time to get a head start on air conditioner maintenance.
+With summer coming to an end in Erie, now is a good time to get ahead on air conditioner maintenance.

-If you haven’t cleaned it recently, it could be blocked with mud and yard waste.
-This accumulation can decrease your unit’s efficiency and cause it to malfunction.
-Or make it wear out sooner.
+If you haven’t taken care of it this year, it could be blocked with dust and yard waste.
+This accumulation can limit your unit’s efficiency and cause it to malfunction.
+Or require replacement faster.

-We advise having your air conditioning system professionally maintained annually.
+We advise having your air conditioning system professionally tuned-up every year.
 Why?
-A clean system can be more energy efficient, which could save you money on utility bills.
+A clean system can be more energy efficient, which could save you money on utility expenses.

-Regular AC maintenance also helps our technicians discover and address small issues before they turn into high-priced problems.
+Consistent AC maintenance also helps our technicians discover and handle minor issues before they turn into high-priced problems.

 Related: How to Keep Your Air Conditioner from Failing